top of page

 🎸 Why Replacing Strings Matters

-Old strings lose their tone, become harder to play, and can even damage your fingers with built-up grime or rust.
+Old strings lose their tone and become harder to play.
+They can even damage your fingers with built-up grime or rust.
 Fresh strings feel smoother, sound brighter, and make your guitar easier to play.
-In short: regular string changes keep your instrument in top shape.
+In short, regular string changes keep your instrument in top shape.

 How Often Should You Change Guitar Strings?